Krkn-Sec/krkn-sec.github.io/Blog/magniber-javascript.md

 ---

+## Sample Info
+Sample Hash: 934cfeb5ee3d2ba49831d76dffb1a2658326e1cd90b50779d6670eb2fbdc7ed1

+Magniber ransomware is a ransomware strain that targets mostly home users instead of large enterprises.
+It has used interesting techniques in the past such as utilizing the PrintNightmare vulnerability.

+---

 ## Deobfuscation

 So I'm not going to show the entire script because it's massive due to the large character array but here's a snippet.